psychemedia/island-storynotes/piedPiperNewtown/_pied_piper_pt_unused.md

 And the Piper advanced and the children followed,
 And when all were in to the very last,
 The door in the mountain-side shut fast.
-Robert Browning, The Pied Piper of Hamelin: A Child’s Story
+Robert Browning, The Pied Piper of Hamelin: A Child's Story

 Many are familiar with the story of the Pied Piper of Hamelin.
 Few realize however, that the story is based on real events, which evolved over the years into a fairy tale made to scare children.